omgnetwork/dev-portal/docs/install-eWallet-server.md

 ## Overview

-This is a guide to installing eWallet Server.
+This guide describes how to install the eWallet Server:

-Instructions are provided for the following options:
-* A quick install on macOS and Linux; or,
+* Quick install on macOS and Linux; or,
 * Advanced install (bare metal) instructions on other platforms